 The HVAC system is turned off, and the technicians prepare the work area.
 This includes sealing off vents and returns to prevent dust from escaping and placing protective coverings to safeguard your furniture and floors.

-• Dislodging Debris: Technicians use brushes or compressed air tools to loosen dirt and debris inside the ducts.
+- Dislodging Debris: Specialized brushes or compressed air tools are used to loosen dirt, dust, and debris that have built up inside the ducts over time.

-• Vacuuming: High-powered vacuums with HEPA filters remove the loosened debris, ensuring that no contaminants are released into your home.
+- Vacuuming: Powerful vacuums equipped with HEPA filters then extract the loosened debris, preventing contaminants from recirculating into your home.

 4. Final Inspection and Cleanup (30-60 minutes)